aws/containers-roadmap/preview-programs/eks-arm-preview/README.md

 # Amazon EKS ARM Instances Preview Program

+# Note, this preview program is now deprecated, as EKS support for Arm-based instances is generally available.
+See the launch [blog](https://aws.amazon.com/blogs/containers/eks-on-graviton-generally-available/) for more details.

 Start here to participate in the [Amazon EKS](https://aws.amazon.com/eks) preview program for EC2 ARM instances.
 Using the instructions and code in this repository you can run containers using EC2 [A1](https://aws.amazon.com/ec2/instance-types/a1) or [M6](https://aws.amazon.com/ec2/instance-types/m6/) instances as part of a Kubernetes cluster that is managed by Amazon EKS.

 EC2 ARM instances deliver significant cost savings for scale-out and Arm-based applications such as web servers, containerized microservices, caching fleets, and distributed data stores.